GraceBrigham/Janus/README.md

 `run_harness` is the evaluation entrypoint.
 It expands selected scenarios, subscenarios, permission assistants, responder modes, risk tolerances, and repetitions into concrete runs.

+With `openai/o3-mini`, each individual harness run cost under $0.10 in our testing.

 Each run gets:

 - a unique `run_id`